fang-sen-wei/Collaborative-Learning-for-Noisy-Labels/README.md

 --data_type:  name of the dataset.

 # How to run
-First, you need to unzip the configs.zip file, and place the extracted folder in the same directory as the code. \
-Second, please double-check the configs ".yaml" files and the run command before each run.
+please double-check the configs ".yaml" files and the run command before each run.

 Here is an example：